danbev/learning-ai/notes/llama.md

 the models vocabulary (we are ignoring softmax etc here).

-So for the next token we then append the predicted token to the input tokens and run the inference again.
+So for the next token we then append the predicted token to the input tokens and run the inference again:
 ```
 Time=2

 [  Q       K^T      QK^T  ]  *   V
  [1 2 ]  .
 [1  5] = [5  25 ] * [1  2] = [5*1 + 25*5     5*2 +  25*10] = [130  260]
  [5 10]    [2 10]   [25 125]   [5 10]   [25*1 + 125*5  25*2 + 125*10]   [650 1300]
   (dot product)     (matrix multiplication)
 ```
-Once again we will take the last token and append it to the input tokens and run the inference again.
+Once again we will take the last token and append it to the input tokens and run the inference again:
 ```
 Time=3

 [  Q                 K^T      QK^T  ]  *   V
  [1     2 ]   .
 [1  5  650] = [5    25    3250   ] =
  [5     10]     [2 10 1300]   [25   125   16250  ]